P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion: Introduction

-This motivates the question: \emph{Can we design a plug-and-play Transformer module for visual feature fusion that (i) lightweight but state-of-the-art performance, (ii) drastically reduces complexity, (iii) preserves spatial fidelity, and (iv) training–inference flexibility?}
+This motivates the question: \emph{Can we design a plug-and-play Transformer module for visual feature fusion that (i) lightweight but state-of-the-art performance, (ii) drastically reduces complexity and (iii) preserves spatial fidelity?}

-To address these challenges, we propose the \textbf{Pyramid Sparse Transformer (PST)}, a hierarchical fusion architecture that achieves efficient cross-scale feature integration while maintaining computational efficiency.
-Our key technical contributions are:

-\begin{itemize} \item We introduce a novel hierarchical attention mechanism that combines coarse-grained global context with fine-grained local details through a two-stage process: